Rusty Body Panel Repair/Replacement

 - - Difficulty to repair vs. replace

 Whether you decide to repair or replace the panel, Eastwood has the products you need to get the job done right.
 In fact, even if replacement panels are not readily available, Eastwood has the tools and equipment for you to fabricate your own replacement panels.
-A few of the many helpful products for body panel replacement we carry are: sheet metal kits, cut-off tools, shrinker/stretchers, metal shears, welders, weld-thru primers, body fillers, seam sealers, panel flangers, panel-holding systems, and No-Weld Panel Repair Kit
+A few of the many helpful products for body panel replacement we carry are: sheet metal kits, cut-off tools, shrinker/stretchers, metal shears, welders, weld-thru primers, body fillers, seam sealers, panel flangers and panel-holding systems.

 Before installing a replacement body panel, first hold up the replacement panel and see how much it will replace.
 If the damaged panel suffers from rust, you need to make sure you cut out all the rust.
 If the replacement panel would replace more than is necessary, trim the replacement panel to replace only what is needed, so that you can retain as much of the original metal as possible.
 By doing this, you assure that you'll be able to weld to good metal, should you ever have to perform this repair again.Before you begin to cut out the damaged panel, be sure to make reference marks and take measurements.
 These will allow you to fit up the replacement panel.